elelouch/simpleftp/README.md

 echo 'YOURUSERNAME:YOURPASSWORD' > ftpusers
 ```
 The server(src/srv) folder contains an example.

 The server supports the following commands: STOR, RETR, LIST, CWD, PWD, PASV, PORT.

 ### Known issues
 Overall, the implementation was made for demonstration purposes.
 Security wasn't a concern.
-Also interrupting the processes might left some resources opened, in contrast of
+Also interrupting the processes might left some resources opened, in contrast to
-an orderly shutdown (by using QUIT, for example).
+an orderly shutdown (for example, using QUIT).